smileidentity/smile-id-security/CONTRIBUTING.md

 The following workflow are triggered by manual dispatch.

 ## 2. SPM Releases
 We use github actions to release the SmileIDSecurity library to SPM.
-SPM is self-hosted within this github repository and the job `publish-spm` in [.github/workflows/publish-framework.yml](https://github.com/smileidentity/smile-id-security/blob/main/.github/workflows/publish-framework.yml) updates the [Package.swift](https://github.com/smileidentity/smile-id-security/blob/main/Package.swift) url with the new release and computes the checksum using
+SPM is self-hosted within this github repository and the job `publish-spm` in [.github/workflows/publish-framework-spm.yml](https://github.com/smileidentity/smile-id-security/blob/main/.github/workflows/publish-framework-spm.yml) updates the [Package.swift](https://github.com/smileidentity/smile-id-security/blob/main/Package.swift) url with the new release and computes the checksum using.

+This will create a PR that will need to be manually approved and merged in main so you can then trigger the cocoapods release.

 ```
 swift package compute-checksum
 ```

 ## 3. Cocoapods Release
 We use github actions to release the SmileIDSecurity library to Cocoapods.
-Cocapods hosts the library in their trunk repository and the job `publish-cocoapods` in [.github/workflows/publish-framework.yml](https://github.com/smileidentity/smile-id-security/blob/main/.github/workflows/publish-framework.yml) publish the library to cocoapods.
+Cocapods hosts the library in their trunk repository

+[.github/workflows/publish-framework-bump-cocoapods.yml](https://github.com/smileidentity/smile-id-security/blob/main/.github/workflows/publish-framework-bump-cocoapods.yml) this will create a PR that you need to approve and merge manually

+[.github/workflows/publish-framework-cocoapods.yml](https://github.com/smileidentity/smile-id-security/blob/main/.github/workflows/publish-framework-cocoapods.yml) this action will release the sdk to cocoapods automatically.
+You need to bump the version first before running this.

 Cocoapods requires a setup to prove ownership of the library's author's associated email address.
 This setup must be done on your computer by executing the following commands: